AllanBlanchard/tutoriel_wp/english/function-contract/contract-definition.md

 (Notice the `;` at the end of the line, exactly as we do in C).

-But that is not the only property to verify, we also need to specify the general behavior of a function returning the absolute value.
+But that it is not the only property to verify, we also need to specify the general behavior of a function returning the absolute value.
 That is: if the value is positive or 0, the function returns the same value, else it returns the opposite of the value.